 Ministry of Business, Innovation and Employment administers one Act and two sets of regulations relating to gas safety:

-The Ministry for the Environment administers the following Act the Hazardous Substances and New Organisms Act 1996 which covers gas as a flammable substance.
+The Ministry for the Environment administers the Hazardous Substances and New Organisms Act 1996, which covers gas as a flammable substance.

 The Crown Minerals Act 1991 sets the broad legislative arrangements for petroleum (including gas) prospecting exploration and mining.
 It is administered by the Ministry of Business, Innovation and Employment.